Wilder Center Research

 Case Reports and Series

 Clinical practice in our large tertiary center often presents opportunity to see unusual presentations, rare syndromes, and under-recognized patterns of symptoms and signs.
 To stay alert to these is to practice the original tradition of clinical neurology: observation, deduction and pathophysiological correlation.
-Our ongoing collection of case vignettes and patient cohorts offers clinical insight or pedagogical value into disease manifestations and diagnostic challenges in the practice of epilepsy.
+Our collection offers clinical insight or pedagogical value into disease manifestations and diagnostic challenges in the practice of epilepsy.

 Neurophysiology of Critical Illness